We Will Rock You

 Appears on: Unreleased

-Track starts with studio chatter saying "Number Nine," probably because this is take nine.
-A great rock track with guitar the whole way through and great vocals by Freddie.
-This one was rumored to have been written in 1973.
-It's beyond me why this one was left off the album.
+This unreleased track starts with studio chatter saying "Number Nine," probably because this is take nine.
+A fun, simple rock track with guitar the whole way through and great vocals by Freddie.
+Feelings Feelings was rumored to have been written early in Queen's career.
+It's beyond me why this one was left off the album or used as a B-side.